LCM Calculator - Least Common Multiple

 The Least Common Multiple (LCM) is also referred to as the Lowest Common Multiple (LCM) and Least Common Denominator (LCD).
 For 2 integers a and b, denoted LCM(a,b), it is the smallest integer that is evenly divisible by both a and b.
 For example, LCM(2,3) = 6 and LCM(6,10) = 30.
 For the least common multiple of more than 2 numbers, say a, b, c and d, it is the smallest integer that is evenly divisible by all numbers and can be calculated such that LCM(a,b,c,d) = LCM(LCM(LCM(a,b),c),d).

-Enter the numbers you want evaluated separated by commas.
-Do not use a thousands separator.
+Enter the numbers you want evaluated separated by commas, but do not use a thousands separator.
 Two thousand five hundred and one thousand should be entered as 2500, 1000 not 2,500, 1,000.

 For integers a and b you can find the greatest common divisor (GCD) of a and b and use that result to calculate the LCM.
 You can also find the prime factorization of each integer and use those results to calculate the LCM.